giellalt/lang-mrj/mrj.md

 occur in front of the head of the NP, and thereafter negate that with the expression **WORD - premodifiers**.

 ### Border sets and their complements

 ### Grammarchecker sets

 * * *

+<small>This (part of) documentation was generated from [tools/grammarcheckers/grammarchecker.cg3](https://github.com/giellalt/lang-mrj/blob/main/tools/grammarcheckers/grammarchecker.cg3)</small>

+---

-<small>This (part of) documentation was generated from [../tools/grammarcheckers/grammarchecker.cg3](http://github.com/giellalt/lang-mrj/blob/main/../tools/grammarcheckers/grammarchecker.cg3)</small>Requires a recent version of HFST (3.10.0 / git revision>=3aecdbc)
+Requires a recent version of HFST (3.10.0 / git revision>=3aecdbc) Then just:
-Then just:
 $ make
 $ echo "ja, ja" | hfst-tokenise --giella-cg tokeniser-disamb-gt-desc.pmhfst